A New Crossover Algorithm for LP Inspired by the Spiral Dynamic of PDHG: Spiral Behavior of PDHG for LP

 \subsection{PDHG Spiral Behavior}

 In this part, we formally present the PDHG spiral behavior when solving LPs.
 At a high level, PDHG identifies different bases from phase to phase.
-During each phase, the iterates follow a spiral ray, where the ray direction and the spiral center are derived later.
+During each phase, the iterates follow a spiral ray, where the ray direction and the spiral center have closed-form formulas.

 First, we define the basis of PDHG iterates, which characterizes the active primal variables.
 This definition is very similar to the basis defined for the simplex method.
 The fundamental difference is that the corresponding columns of the basis in the constraint matrix may not form a nonsingular square matrix.